dbjwhs/thorac/README.md

 "She knew," he said quietly.
 "Somehow, she knew this night would come."

-"The question now," Syalla said, "is whether we have the courage to honor her vision or the wisdom to know if we should."
+"The question now," Syalla said, "is whether we dare to honor her vision or the wisdom to know if we should."

 ## The Recognition

 But even as Thorac held his mother's final stone, another memory stirred—one more recent, yet no less significant.
 The morning when he had awakened to find Em speaking tensely with the Thel woman who was to be returned to her clan.
-The morning when he had looked upon a face that called to something deep in his blood.
+The morning when he had looked upon a face that called to something profound in his blood.

 "There is something else," he said slowly, his mind racing through connections he had not understood until now.
-"A few days past, there was a Thel woman at our holding.
+"A few days ago, there was a Thel woman at our holding.
 Isa, daughter of Exle the law-giver.
 She spoke of her brother Arok, who died by my blade in an earlier skirmish."

 Syalla's eyes widened.
 "Isa is my cousin, though we were raised apart.
 But why do you speak of her now?"

 Thorac felt the weight of revelation settling upon him like a mantle.
-"Because when I looked upon her, I felt what I have never felt before.
+"Because when I looked upon her, I felt what I had never felt before.
 A recognition that went deeper than sight or sound.
 And when she spoke her mother's name—Exle—I remembered my grandfather's rage at hearing it, though I was too young then to understand."

 The keeper's sharp mind began working through the implications.
-"Exle was one of the law-givers who ruled on Clamortic births.
+Exle was one of the law-givers who ruled on Clamortic births.
 She would have been involved in any decision about..."
 She paused, the terrible possibility dawning on her.

 "About what to do with a forbidden child," Thorac finished grimly.
 "But what if her involvement was more than professional?
 What if the law-giver herself broke the very laws she enforced?"